Cassian of Tangier

 Saint Cassian of Tangier (or of Tangiers or of Tingis) was a Christian saint of the 3rd century.
 He is traditionally said to have been beheaded on 3 December, AD 298, during the reign of Diocletian.
-The Passion of Saint Cassian is appended to that of Saint Marcellus of Tangier.
+The Passion of Saint Cassian is appended to that of Saint Marcellus of Tangier and his saint day is celebrated on 3 December.

+Life

 According to it, he was a court recorder at the trial of St. Marcellus the Centurion.
 Aurelius Agricola, deputy prefect in the Roman province in North Africa, conducted the trial.
-When the death penalty was imposed on St. Marcellus, Cassian threw down his pen and declared that he was a Christian.
-He was arrested immediately and put to death.
-Cassian is the patron saint of modern stenographers.
+When the death penalty was imposed on St. Marcellus, Cassian threw down his pen and declared that the sentence was unjust.
+He was arrested immediately and put to death a few days later on December 3.